Contact

 Processing timelines differ by submission type and the completeness of the information provided.

-The directory does not provide legal interpretation of building codes, contractor licensing requirements, or permit obligations.
-Code citations referenced in directory content point to named public sources — ICC, NFPA, OSHA, and state licensing boards — and are provided as structural reference, not as professional advice.
+The provider network does not provide legal interpretation of building codes, contractor licensing requirements, or permit obligations.
+Code citations referenced in provider network content point to named public sources — ICC, NFPA, OSHA, and state licensing boards — and are provided as structural reference, not as professional advice.
 Inquiries seeking jurisdiction-specific regulatory interpretation should be directed to the relevant AHJ or a licensed professional in the applicable state.

 Additional contact options

-The directory maintains structured intake pathways for categories of communication that do not fit a standard listing or inquiry form.
+The provider network maintains structured intake pathways for categories of communication that do not fit a standard provider or inquiry form.

-Regulatory and code update notifications: State licensing boards, code adoption agencies, and AHJs that need to communicate a change in contractor licensing standards, a new IRC edition adoption, or a change in permit fee schedules relevant to listed contractors may submit that information through the directory's regulatory update channel.
+Regulatory and code update notifications: State licensing boards, code adoption agencies, and AHJs that need to communicate a change in contractor licensing standards, a new IRC edition adoption, or a change in permit fee schedules relevant to verified contractors may submit that information through the provider network's regulatory update channel.
 Submissions should identify the jurisdiction, the effective date of the change, and the official document reference (statute number, code edition, or administrative rule citation).

-Bulk or data partnership inquiries: Organizations seeking structured access to directory listing data for research, insurance underwriting, or industry analysis purposes are subject to a separate review process.
+Bulk or data partnership inquiries: Organizations seeking structured access to provider network provider data for research, insurance underwriting, or industry analysis purposes are subject to a separate review process.
 These inquiries should include the organization name, intended use case, and the approximate scope of data required (national, regional, or state-level).

-Listing removal requests: A listed contractor or business entity may request removal of a listing by submitting the business name, listing URL, and verification of authority to act on behalf of the listed entity.
-Removal requests are processed within 5 business days of verification.
+Provider removal requests: A verified contractor or business entity may request removal of a provider by submitting the business name, provider URL, and verification of authority to act on behalf of the verified entity.
+Removal requests are processed as processing allows of verification.

-For context on how the directory is organized and what listing categories exist, the Garage Repair Directory Purpose and Scope page describes the structural framework, classification boundaries, and the regulatory reference basis on which the directory operates.
+For context on how the provider network is organized and what provider categories exist, the page describes the structural framework, classification boundaries, and the regulatory reference basis on which the provider network operates.

 Report a Data Error or Correction